keksnicoh/tortoise-service/README.md

 As we host tortoises on our balcony we must ensure that the thermal properties of their home classify habitable.
 Sensor data, [originating from a raspberry pi][1], allow monitoring of the terrarium.
-Manual or automatic actions can be triggered to control the environment (turn on/off light bulp, ...)
+Manual or automatic actions can be triggered to control the environment (turn on/off light bulp, ...).
+[tortoise-ui][2] implements a simple standalone vuejs user interface to this service.

 This is a Haskell practice project.